electronstudio/raylib-python-cffi/README.md

 # Python Bindings for Raylib

-This uses CFFI API static bindins rather than ctypes.
+This uses CFFI API static bindings rather than ctypes.
 Hopefully this will be faster, the static type knowledge from the C headers will result in fewer bugs, and using the original headers will make it easier to maintain.

 Currently the goal is make usage as similar to the original C as CFFI will allow.
 There are a few differences